AmantinaR/tdd-student-store-starter/README.md

         - **optional**:
           - [ ] `receipt` - text describing the order (what might go on a receipt)
       - [ ] It should then send a JSON response back to the client with the new purchase like so: `{ "purchase": purchase }`.
 The response should have a `201` status code for a resource created action.

+### Reflection

+* Did the topics discussed in your labs prepare you to complete the assignment?
+Be specific, which features in your weekly assignment did you feel unprepared to complete?

+The labs greatly helped me to complete the project.
+Practicing with React on the Fast Food website greatly aided my ability to use React Components.
+The practice with advanced React on the Twitter re-create was challenging but reinforced my ability to create a dynamic website.
+And the API practice from last week was extremely useful because I knew the exact steps to fetch data from the API.
+Overall, the 2 labs from this week and last week's content helped me feel completely prepared for the front end of this project.

+* If you had more time, what would you have done differently?
+Would you have added additional features?
+Changed the way your project responded to a particular event, etc.

+If I had more time, I would have liked to get started on the sidebar front end to prepare for the back end work we will be doing next week.

+* Reflect on your project demo, what went well?
+Were there things that maybe didn't go as planned?
+Did you notice something that your peer did that you would like to try next time?

+Everything went well with my demo.
+It was great seeing the progress everyone made even though this was a really hard topic.